andymurd/twevent/README.md

     `git clone https://github.com/andymurd/twevent.git`

+Note that the repo has submodules, so you will need:

+    `git submodule init`
+    `git submodule update`

 2. Edit etc/config.json to replace the "SECRET" tokens with details of your Twitter API keys and MongoDB connection.